dreverri/gollum-site/README.md

        $ gollum-site import

+## Working

+You can generate a static site from untracked/uncommitted changes by using the "--working" flag.

+       $ gollum-site generate --working

 ## Example

 To see gollum-site in action, let's use it to generate a static site from a